openshift/openshift-origin-design/web-console/knikubevirt/vm-details/vm-details.md

 ## YAML

-TBD - should be inline with the rest of Openshift.
+Should be inline with the rest of Openshift.
+Can be seen [here](http://openshift.github.io/openshift-origin-design/web-console/future-openshift/code-editor-updates/code-editor-updates)

 ## Network Interfaces